 Though we often refer to the president of the Church as “The Prophet”, it is important to remember that we sustain all the apostles in the First Presidency and Quorum of the Twelve as prophets, seers, and revelators.
 I know that these brethren have been called by God and have the priesthood authority necessary to lead the Lord’s Church.
 It is a beautiful process to see how smooth the transition is from one president of the church to the next.
 It is a process ordained by God and guided by Him.

-For much more information on this subject, see the Teachings of the Living Prophets Institute Manual, Chapter 3: Succession in the Presidency.
+For much more information on this subject, see the Foundations of the Restoration Teacher Manual, 2015, Chapter 23: Succession in the Presidency.